Rock music for bodacious babes and the people who love them.

 // Kink Ador is the rock band of artist and songwriter Sharon Koltick.
 The singer-bassist-trumpet-blowing empress spent her youth raging along the Indiana highways in a slick Camero with T-tops.
 She cruised those highways with no turns, listening at full volume to the folk music of her Midwestern tribe, classic rock and roll.

-It's the bright explosion.
-When Kink Ador steps onstage, the band delivers with a driving, straight-ahead clarity hard to find in a post-pop wasteland.
-Witness and muse at once, Koltick brings a sense of purpose and controlled fury to the fore.
-Her voice conjures the hiding spirit, power-packed and expressive, complemented with a dynamic control that allows for the deft touch.
+Influenced by bands such as The Talking Heads, Queens of the Stone Age, The Police, Lou Reed, PJ Harvey, The Clash, David Bowie, The Dead Weather, Elvis Costello, and Nick Cave, Kink Ador's music delivers with a driving, straight-ahead clarity hard to find in a post-pop wasteland.
+Koltick brings a sense of purpose and controlled fury to the fore.
+Her voice conjures the hiding spirit, both power-packed and expressive.

 The band consisting of Michael Kisak on guitar, and Jon Mann on drums, is based out of Nashville, TN and has shared the stage with bands such as Wye Oak, Mona, Chancellor Warhol, Empires, Clinic, and performed at US Festivals CMJ, Summerfest, Oranje, Snowball, and in Canada at CMW and Indie Music Week.
 In Rome, Italy Sharon has collaborated with Italian composer Andrea Farri and their music has appeared in Italian films and theater productions.